 The above mentioned log sources, and the features NXLog provides all play an important role when normalizing logs in order to be accepted by QRadar.

-For QRadar to accept logs from NXLog, you need to configure your appliance with the appropriate log source in QRadar.
-This can by done simply by navigating from the menu to data sources, events and then finally log sources.
-Here, you can set a log source that is either specific or generic.
+For QRadar to accept logs from NXLog, appliances need to be configured with the appropriate log source in QRadar.
+This can be done by navigating from the menu to data sources, events, and then log sources.
+Here, a log source can be set that is either specific or generic.

 - Generic structured logs

-Setting up a generic log source in IBM QRadar is important when you want to send logs from a source that is not among QRadar’s set of predefined log sources.
-Once a generic log source has been defined, you can send logs to QRadar using LEEF (Log Event Extended Format).
+Setting up a generic log source in IBM QRadar is essential for log sources that are not among QRadar’s set of predefined log source types.
+Once a generic log source is defined, logs can be sent to QRadar using LEEF (Log Event Extended Format).

 - Specific log types

 IBM QRadar provides many log source types that are predefined, making it easier to collect and send a large number of log types to it natively, such as those in Windows Event Log, DHCP server logs, DNS debug logs, Microsoft Exchange Server logs, as well as Microsoft SQL logs.